Global payments

 3. Wise

-Wise uses a transparent transfer cost, which typically varies from 0.5% to 2%, depending on the currency pair and payment method, in place of hidden foreign exchange fees.
-While this may seem lower than PayPal, the total cost can still vary based on how the funds are received and converted.
+Wise uses a transparent transaction cost, which typically varies from 0.5% to 2%, for receiving international payments in India instead of any hidden charges.
+While this may seem lower than PayPal, the total cost of receiving international payments can still vary based on how frequently the funds are received and converted.

-Wise's multi-currency account, which enables freelancers to hold and handle money in many currencies like USD, EUR, and GBP, is one of its best features.
-This is especially helpful if you want flexibility in when you convert your funds and operate with clients in different countries.
+Wise's multi-currency account enables Indian freelancers to hold and handle money in multiple currencies like USD, EUR, and GBP, which is one of its best features.
+This is especially helpful to professionals who work with clients in different countries and want to manage payments in one place.

 While Wise scores high on transparency and exchange rates, freelancers must still evaluate whether it fully meets their operational and compliance needs in India.